Druzai/Bot_Mc_discord/README.md

 ### Required bot permissions

-* Enable the `Server Members Intent` in section `Privileged Gateway Intents` on the Bot tab of your bot's page on the [Discord developer's portal](https://discord.com/developers/applications).
+* Enable the `Server Members Intent` and the `Presence Intent` in section `Privileged Gateway Intents` on the Bot tab of your bot's page on the
+  [Discord developer's portal](https://discord.com/developers/applications).

 ____________